nalinahuja/qcd/README.md

 #### Other
 <p align="justify">
-QCD supports a set of standard flags including the help, version, and update flags.
+QCD supports a set of standard flags such as the help, version, and update flags.
 </p>

 ```bash